Chymyst/chymyst-core/docs/roadmap.md

 # Current To-Do List

  value * difficulty - description

- 2 * 3 - detect livelock due to static molecule emission (at the moment, they are not considered as present inputs?)

  3 * 2 - figure out why pipelining does not enforce pairing order in the "pair up to dance" example